AngelaMeow/angelameow.github.io/_posts/2025-7-14-enterprise-ux.md

 #### Sustainable Design Infrastructure
 Beyond the immediate redesign, we built a design system that positioned Calvert for long-term success.
 The component library and documentation we delivered enable their teams to maintain consistency and quality as the platform evolves.Long-term value:

-- Design-to-development efficiency improved by ~30%
+- Design to development efficiency improved by ~30%
 - Foundation for scaling without proportional design resource increases
 - Quality standards established for future platform development